$q$-Hodge complexes and refined $\operatorname{TC}^-$

-We should also point out that $\THHref(\IQ)$ is an $\IE_\infty$-algebra over the $\K$-theory spectrum $\K(\IQ)$, which vanishes upon $\K(n)$-localisation for $n\geqslant 2$.
-Due to the delicate nature of the refinement, this doesn't mean that the answer over a higher chromatic base would be trivial, and $\TCref(-/\MU)$ should still contain strictly more information than $\TCref(-/\ku)$, but that information will necessarily be rather subtle. \end{numpar} \begin{numpar}[Habiro refinements.]
-There's another direction in which the theory can be refined: $\THH(-)$ naturally takes values in the $\infty$-category $\cat{CycSp}$ of \emph{cyclotomic spectra}, so we can lift its refinement $\THHref(-)$ to a functor with values in the rigidification $(\cat{CycSp})^\mathrm{rig}$.
-This doesn't work over $\ku$, since $\ku$ is not a cyclotomic base. \footnote{But it could be interesting over $\MU$.}
+Here we should point out that $\THHref(\IQ)$ is an $\IE_\infty$-algebra over the $K$-theory spectrum $K(\IQ)$, which vanishes upon $K(n)$-localisation for $n\geqslant 2$.
+Due to the delicate nature of the refinement, this doesn't mean that the answer over a higher chromatic base would be trivial, and $\TCref(-/\MU)$ should still contain strictly more information than $\TCref(-/\ku)$, but that information will necessarily be rather subtle. \footnote{Here's one way to think about this: $\TCref(\ku\otimes\IQ/\ku)$ should see the algebraic locus where \enquote{$v_1\neq 0$}.
+In the world of adic spaces this corresponds to the condition \enquote{$\abs{v_1}\geqslant 1$}.
+We expect that $\TCref(\MU\otimes\IQ/\MU)$ is able to see a certain part the locus where \enquote{$0<\abs{v_1}<1$}.} \end{numpar}

-However, already over $\ku$, we can take into account that the $S^1$-action on $\THH(-/\ku)$ can be enhanced to a genuine action with respect to the finite subgroups $C_m\subseteq S^1$.
-In particular, for all $m\in\IN$, we can consider the symmetric monoidal functor